 Support the work of RASP by applying to become a Member.

-The purpose of appointment as a member of the Centre for Religion and Social Policy (Centre) is to promote and foster the work of the Centre through:
+The purpose of appointment as a member of the Religion and Social Policy is to promote and foster the work of the network through:

 - links between RASP and other appropriate institutions;

 - collaboration in research, scholarship, publication, advocacy and policy development;